CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/field-description/maintenance-order-template.md

 The MO Templates Tab allows the assignment of child Maintenance Orders (MOs) to the main Maintenance Order template.

 - **Sequence**: the order in which the route Maintenance Orders should be performed.
 - **Template Code**: select the route Maintenance Order template to associate with the primary Maintenance Order template.
-Check [here](#maintenance-order-template).
 The system automatically populates the parameters for the selected MO Template.

 For details on the Task Checklist, click [here](#tab-taskchecklist)